Leda

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 63 trips per day across all routes, resulting in approximately 36 weekly trips per individual stop.
+Transit service frequency averages 63 runs per day across all local routes, which translates to approximately 36 weekly journeys per individual stop.

 Frequently Asked Questions - Transport